aiven/devportal/docs/tools/terraform/reference/cookbook/clickhouse-access-setup-recipe.rst

     }
   }

+Execute the Terraform files
+'''''''''''''''''''''''''''

 .. dropdown:: Expand to check out how to execute the Terraform files.

-    The ``init`` command performs several different initialization steps in order to prepare the current working directory for use with Terraform.
-In our case, this command automatically finds, downloads, and installs the necessary Aiven Terraform provider plugins.
+  1. Run the following command:

     .. code:: shell

        terraform init

-    The ``plan`` command creates an execution plan and shows you the resources that will be created (or modified) for you.
-This command does not actually create any resource; this is more like a preview.
+    .. topic:: Expected result

+      The ``init`` command performs several different initialization operations to prepare the current working directory for use with Terraform.
+For this recipe, ``init`` automatically finds, downloads, and installs the necessary Aiven Terraform Provider plugins.

+  2. Run the following command:

     .. code:: bash

        terraform plan -var-file=var-values.tfvars

+    .. topic:: Expected result

+      The ``plan`` command creates an execution plan and shows the resources that will be created (or modified).
+This command doesn't actually create any resource but gives you a heads-up on what's going to happen.

-    If you're satisfied with the output of ``terraform plan``, go ahead and run the ``terraform apply`` command which actually does the task or creating (or modifying) your infrastructure resources.
+  3. If the output of ``terraform plan`` looks as expected, run the following command:

     .. code:: bash

        terraform apply -var-file=var-values.tfvars

+    .. topic:: Expected result

+      The ``terraform apply`` command creates (or modifies) your infrastructure resources.